natesena/ai-case-study/README.md

 - Why are these technologies appropriate for your solution?

 Allowing individuals ot easily get recruitor info would allow them to more easily get in touch with recruitors and get their emails.

-"We built our own tech for rate-limiting, timeouts, and caching.
-We use Redis as a dedicated database for real-time interactions, and store this information later on to Postgres." , "Integrations are implemented as independent packages and run as isolated lambda functions.
-This allows a separate customer engineering team to add and change integrations even if they have less experience and at a faster pace, without risking a bug that affects the whole system."- https://refactoring.fm/p/clay

 ## Works Cited